quasar1357/24_IN_P1/Java_SyntaxGuide/11_Arrays.md

 ## Getting the length

-- the **variable ".length" is public** and can be accessed directly on array objects
+The **variable ".length" is public** and can be accessed directly on array objects

 ```java
 // Example: